chatox/networks-science-course/practicum/README.md

 ## Assignments

-Assignments, as a general rule, are done in pairs.
+Assignments, as a general rule, are done in pairs and in your own time.
+There is, however, a lab session dedicated to the assignment, usually but not always close to the delivery date, in which the teaching assistant (*profesor/a de prácticas*) will answer any questions you may have.
+Feel free to also post questions in the course forum.

 There are 3 assignments in this course.
 Assignment descriptions start with "asNN".